APPEALS COUNCIL REVIEW

 - the ALJ’s failure to properly weigh the non-treating source opinion

-- ALJ’s failure to provide sufficient rationale for weight given to treating source opinion,
+- ALJ’s failure to provide sufficient rationale for the weight given to treating source opinion,

 - at the hearing, ALJ’s failure to use VE when transferability of skills is an issue,